oskardudycz/event-driven.io/content/posts/2023-04-02--chat_gpt_revolution_or_not/index.en.md

 **So, e.g. if you asked them, _"Who's the president?"_.** Then it'll probably tell you the name of the USA president, as US-based companies would most likely put the most information having it.
 So that's the most probable answer.

-If you add _"Who's the president Polish President?"_ it'll probably tell you the name of the President of Poland.
+If you add _"Who's the President of Poland?"_ it'll probably tell you the name of the President of Poland.
 Will it tell you the current one?
 Probably, as our current one is eight years in the position, so it should be in the trained data.

 If you ask, _"Who's the president of the Polish Programmers Association?"_ then it'll either tell you it doesn't know or _make up_ the answer.
 Actually, it's not making up.
 It checks the connections, and let's say it has the minimum threshold of giving the answer defined as, e.g. 20%; if it finds something above the threshold, it'll take the most probable explanation.
 If not, then it'll say that it doesn't know.